timescale/docs/mst/aiven-client/grafana-email.md

 # Send Grafana emails

-Use the Aiven client to configure the Simple Mail Transfer Protocol (SMTP) server settings and send the following emails from Managed Service for TimescaleDB for Grafana such as invite emails, reset password emails, and alert messages.
+Use the Aiven client to configure the Simple Mail Transfer Protocol (SMTP) server settings and send emails from Managed Service for TimescaleDB for Grafana such as invite emails, reset password emails, and alert messages.